 Directions & Transportation

-We're located in the Old Power House (Building 315) at the Fort Worden State Park.
+We have workshops in the Old Power House (Building 315) and Building 304 at Fort Worden State Park.

 - At the four way stop go straight.

 - As you approach the hill bear left.
 Madronna MindBody Institute will be on your left.

-- The school is the concrete building tucked into the hill.
+- The school is the concrete building, #315 tucked into the hill.
 Please park in front of the school and come in.

 Getting to Port Townsend & Fort Worden